 Alzheimer’s isn’t the only form of dementia, however.
 While Alzheimer’s accounts for somewhere between 60 and 80 percent of dementia cases, dementia itself is not a specific disease.
 It encompasses a wide range of symptoms that are related to a person’s memory and ability to handle everyday activities.
 One example is vascular dementia, which occurs after a stroke.
 There are many other conditions that can cause symptoms of dementia, including thyroid problems and vitamin deficiencies.

 Since every person diagnosed with dementia will follow his or own path with the disease, symptoms and stages will change with time.
 With specialized memory support and care, persons with dementia and Alzheimer’s disease can continue to live purposeful and satisfying lives.

-Here are some answers to common questions about memory care.
+Here are some answers to common questions about memory care services.